iman-sharifi-ghb/Quadcopter-Trajectory-Tracking-using-Adaptive-Nonlinear-Algorithms/README.md

-# Quadcopter-Trajectory-Tracking-using-Adaptive-Nonlinear-Algorithms
+# 6-DoF-Trajectory-Tracking-using-Adaptive-Nonlinear-Algorithms
-In this project, we aim to control a quadcopter using Linear, Nonlinear, and Adaptive algorithms.
+In this project, we aim to control a 6-Dof, 4-motor robot using Linear, Nonlinear, and Adaptive algorithms.
 Then, we compare their performance in different scenarios and discuss the results.

 Creator: _Iman Sharifi_